-- a) A counselor education curriculum that exceeds national and state standards for counselor education programs within the core coursework for advanced clinical practice, supervision, trauma and crisis response, ethical and legal issues, advocacy and social justice, and counselor education specific to counselor training, program development, assessment, and outcome evaluation. - b) A multicultural emphasis on leadership and supervision, encouraging students to embrace a multicultural counselor identity and an appreciation for diversity and human growth in the context of social dynamics.
-This identity development includes advocating for community justice and equity, which occurs in tandem with an emphasis on systemic leadership and supervisory skills needed to assist with organizational change and transformation. - c) A research model that emphasizes not only the rigor of quantitative and qualitative methodologies consistent with doctoral level inquiry, but also program evaluation procedures and outcome-driven decision making related to best practices. - d) A competency-based program where adult learners are invited into collaborative learning experiences and placed in the roles of counselor educators, supervisors, and systemic leaders early and frequently.
-There is a focus on reflective practice, experiential learning, and shared inquiry. - e) An emphasis on integrative behavioral health care focused on the skills, knowledge, and competencies needed for integrating mental health services within health care settings.
+- c.)
+A research model that emphasizes not only the rigor of quantitative and qualitative methodologies consistent with doctoral level inquiry, but also program evaluation procedures and outcome-driven decision making related to best practices. - d.)
+A competency-based program where adult learners are invited into collaborative learning experiences and placed in the roles of counselor educators, supervisors, and systemic leaders early and frequently.
+There is a focus on reflective practice, experiential learning, and shared inquiry. - e.)
+An emphasis on integrative behavioral health care focused on the skills, knowledge, and competencies needed for integrating mental health services within health care settings.